The 20 Best Hypokalemic Periodic Paralysis Doctors Near Me in Michigan, US

 English

 Dominic Awuah is a primary care provider, practicing in Internal Medicine in Ann Arbor, Michigan.
-Dr. Awuah has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-His top areas of expertise are Thyrotoxic Periodic Paralysis, Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, and Low Potassium Level.
-Dr. Awuah is currently accepting new patients.
+He has been practicing medicine for over 17 years.
+Dr. Awuah is rated as an Experienced provider by MediFind in the treatment of Hypokalemic Periodic Paralysis.
+His clinical expertise encompasses Thyrotoxic Periodic Paralysis, Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, and Low Potassium Level.
+Dr. Awuah is board certified in Internal Medicine.

 Experienced in Hypokalemic Periodic Paralysis